 The Kalingathu Barani, an epic poem describing the Chola conquest of Kalinga, has as its hero Karunakara Tondaiman, the Pallava general of Kulothunga Chola’s army.

 Kachiyappa Sivachariyar, composed the Tamil Kanda Puranam, and inaugurated it in the Kumara Kottam temple.
-Vedanta Desika and Appaya Deekshita, multilingual scholars were contemporaries who spent several years together in Kanchi.
-A list of their composition is too extensive to be mentioned here.
+Vedanta Desika (1268–1369) and Appaya Deekshita (1520 – 1593), were multilingual scholars who spent several years of their lives in Kanchi.
+Lists of their composition are too extensive to be mentioned here.

 Parimelazhagar, a priest of the Ulagalanda Perumal temple, wrote a monumental commentary on the Tirukkural.